turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 * A string is a series of characters

-* In every day words, it's just a bunch of text.
-This includes letters, numbers, and symbols.
+* This includes letters, numbers, and symbols.
 We are able to tell when something is a string because it's in between two quotation marks

 * For example, `"Hello, world."` is a string. `"puppies"`. is also a string.
 And so is `"1234"`